Oviya49/HILL-CIPHER/README.md

 ## EX.
-NO: 3
-## HILL CIPHER
+NO: 3  IMPLEMENTATION OF HILL CIPHER

 ### Name           : Oviya N
 ### Register Number: 212223040140

 ## AIM:
- IMPLEMENTATION OF HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+  To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: